 In the past, other popular languages have included:

 In the UK, the additional three top languages are:

 In schools, 197 pupils speaking 49 different languages were supported during 2018/19.
 There has been a continued high need for support for Arabic (17%), Polish (16%) and Romanian (7%) speakers as well as an increase in Roma Gypsy families mainly speaking Romanian or Bulgarian as a second language.
 The Ethnic Minority and Traveller Achievement Service at Babcock LDP have also been providing intensive support for unaccompanied asylum seekers at school age – Afghan (Dari/Farsi), Sudanese (Zaghawa) and Vietnamese, and newly arrived Syrian refugee families (Arabic/Kurdish).

-Please note: the County Council does not retain information about demand for translation and interpreting by language in relation to its services.
-The information above is drawn from local intelligence.
+Please note: The information above is drawn from local intelligence and can vary from year to year.
+The County Council does not retain information about demand for translation and interpreting by language in relation to its services and is unable to confirm exact spend on translation and interpreting.